Campaignity/neexa-ai-wordpress-plugin/readme.txt

 1. This is your Neexa.AI dashboard for managing conversations and other Information.

 == Changelog ==

+= 2.0.1 =
+* Making plugin compartible with version 1.0

 = 2.0 =
 * This version provides more functionality right inside wordpress.
 Viewing monthly statistics and setting preferences for the chat widget among others.